jtabbert/vault-backed-aws-creds/README.md

 **Instructions**

-This guide is intended to be used with the folling private Instruqt track.
+This guide is intended to be used with the following private Instruqt track.
 This guide also assumes your TFC Org has a VCS provider configured, and the hashicat-aws repo in your account.

 https://play.instruqt.com/HashiCorp-EA/invite/ecaifwjjw47v/tracks/vault-dynamic-creds-tfc